Jakeoil/math/README.md

 Controls
 -   [ ] Add color picker to the controls
 -   [ ] Add cookie so that controls and page defaults remain.
 Add an option to use them or not.
--   [ ] Add (named) parameters to star, penta and deca to override contols?
+-   [ ] Add (named) parameters to star, penta and deca to override controls?

 Menu: